 unanimous agreement

 of the Parties the further continuance of the Project Team to assist the Operator in reservoir management and production optimizing activities other than contemplated under Article 12.11 (Enhanced Recovery and/or Pressure Maintenance Program Proposals).
 With that proposal, the Operator shall include a second Post-Production Project Team AFE accompanied by a memorandum similar to the one described in Article 12.3.1 (Proposal of Project Team).
 The administration of the Project Team during the period that it carries out the scope of work referred to in this Article 12.8 shall be handled under Exhibit “G.” The Costs of the Project Team will be handled as they are under Article 12.3.1 (Proposal of Project Team).
-A Non-Participating Party in either or both of the two Post-Production Project Team AFEs is subject to Article 16.5.3 (Non-Consent Proprietary Geophysical Operations, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFEs).
+A Non-Participating Party in either or both of the two Post-Production Project Team AFEs is subject to Article 16.5.3 (Contract Area Assessment and/or Permitting AFEs, Non-Consent Proprietary Geophysical Operations, Long Lead Well Operation AFEs, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFE).

 12.9 Subsequent Development Phases